-If you've decided you won't be using your pool throughout the cooler months, there's a few vital steps you need to take to ensure the health of your pool while it hibernates.
+If you've decided you won't be using your pool throughout the cooler months, there are a few vital steps you need to take to ensure the health of your pool while it hibernates.
 Here is a list of common winterising mistakes that can lead to costly problems:

-8. Forgetting about your salt cell.
-As a rule of thumb, salt cells should be cleaned every 3-4 months to help it live its longest life.
+As a rule of thumb, salt cells should be cleaned every 3-4 months to help them live their longest life.
 If you see white calcification building up in your cell, it's definitely time for a clean.

 If you'd like a professional to help close your pool for winter, you can connect with hundreds of local technicians using our Dealer Locator.